The ABCs of Preventing Sunburn

 Block the sun with sunscreen.

-Lots of it.
-The Mayo Clinic and The American Academy of Dermatology recommends an SPF (sun protection factor) of at least 30.
+an SPF (sun protection factor) of at least 30.
 We’ve seen other medical sites recommend as high an SPF as 45.
 (Be careful with young babies, especially 6 months or younger.
 Check with your pediatrician first.)
 Apply the sunscreen liberally before swimming and before using any insect repellant.
 And reapply it every two hours- or when it starts to wear off.
 Don’t forget the hard to reach places either, like the back of your elbows, earlobes and my personal “I forgot” place- the back of your knees.
 Also make sure to get an SPF lip balm for high UV days; there’s nothing more painful (and unsightly) than sunburned lips.

 C – Cover